uwemneku/Banking-App-Clone-react-native/readme.md

 ## About The Project

 A simple clone of a bank app.

-[Click here](https://expo.dev/@uwemneku/expoBANKapp) to view the app on expo
+Scan the bar code below to open the app on Expo go or click [Click here](https://expo.dev/@uwemneku/expoBANKapp)
+![barcode][barcode]

 1             |  2
 :-------------------------:|:-------------------------: